ryo8000/vscode-extensions/README.md

 - This extension colorizes brackets.
 Pairs of brackets have the same color.
 - A line of the same color as the bracket will also be showed between the brackets.
 - This extension makes it easier to see which brackets are paired with each other.
+- This is provided in VSCode, so you do not need to install it.

 ![example](https://raw.githubusercontent.com/CoenraadS/BracketPair/master/images/example.png)